OrangeReaper/homeassistant/README.md

 In my mancave there are two things I control; a *media system* and *lighting*

 The *media system* consists of a TV, BluRay Player, Kodi Box and AV Amplifier.
-All devices except the AV Amplifier are connected to my network and are 'detectable' using [NMap](https://www.home-assistant.io/components/device_tracker.nmap_tracker/).
+All devices except the AV Amplifier are connected to my network and are 'detectable' using [binary_sensors](https://www.home-assistant.io/integrations/binary_sensor/).
 The Kodi Box has an attached USB Drive one of which is powered on & off using a Tuya switch.

+I use my own Android App [AndyMOTE](https://andymote.abondservices.com/) to control devices in my *media system* (replacing their IR Remote Controls).
+[AndyMOTE](https://andymote.abondservices.com/) connects to an MQTT server to publish it's current 'state' to Home Assistant (or other components).

 The *Kodi Box* itself is a Raspberry Pi 4; as Raspberry Pis cannot be switched on using Wake on Lan (like in the Lounge) an automated script (Not part of HA) does this using MQTT (See [Application Note Here](https://andymote.abondservices.com/mqtt.html#an).)